-The 2024 budget assumes an ending operating reserve of \$11,414,448, which includes an undesignated portion of \$10,056,206.
-The ending operating reserve and undesignated operating reserve balances are 46.4% and 40.9%, respectively, of the 2024 budgeted expenses.
-As discussed previously with the Board, maintaining a healthy reserve balance now and in the future is contemplated as part of a larger strategy to build financial capacity within the budget to leverage and support collaborative initiatives to protect, preserve and enhance aquifer sustainability as they are identified in the future.
+The 2025 budget assumes an ending operating reserve of \$15.1 million, which includes an undesignated portion of \$12.5 million.
+The ending operating reserve and undesignated operating reserve balances are 61.1% and 50.4%, respectively, of the 2025 budgeted expenses.
+As discussed previously with the Board, building and maintaining a higher reserve balance now and in the future is contemplated as part of a larger strategy to build financial capacity within the budget to leverage and support collaborative initiatives to protect, preserve and enhance aquifer sustainability, including yet-to-be-identified costs associated with a renewed EAHCP that is anticipated to be implemented beginning in 2028.